orlowdev/orlove.dev/content/blog/2020/06/03/meeting-notes/index.md

 One of the problems I observe in communication (and I have this problem myself) is that we _imply_ things.
 When we start a conversation we rarely start from providing the context and rush straight into what we want to say or ask.
 We imply that everyone is in the context of what we are going to talk about.
 Especially if the topic of the discussion is declared.
 This is a selfish notion.
-And when we expect that peopl are ready to jump into our train of thought, we are almost always wrong.
+And when we expect that people are ready to jump into our train of thought, we are almost always wrong.

 The reason is simple - obvious things are not obvious.
 Or, at least, they are not obvious to everyone.